-For a NetBackup Appliance, local users are also Samba users.
+For a NetBackup Appliance, local users are also SMB users.
 To manage local users, log in to the CLISH and select Main > Settings > Security > Authentication > LocalUser.
-The Samba password is the same as the local user's login password.
+The SMB password is the same as the local user's login password.

-For an MDSP BYO server:
+• For an MDSP BYO server:

 For an MDSP BYO server, create a Linux user (if one does not exist).
-Then, add the user to Samba.
+Then, add the user to SMB.

-For example, the following commands create a test_samba_user use for the Samba service only:
+For example, the following commands create a test\smb\user use for the SMB service only:

+'''

-adduser --no-create-home -s /sbin/nologin test_samba_user
+adduser --no-create-home -s /sbin/nologin test_smb_user

+'''

-smbpasswd -a test samba user
+smbpasswd -a test smb user

-To add an existing user to the Samba service, run the following command:
+To add an existing user to the SMB service, run the following command: